talent-connect/connect/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
 about: Write up some task that needs to get done.
 Use this for basically anything that doesn't fit into any of the other types.
-title: 'A brief title'
+title: A brief title
-labels: 'Task'
+labels: Task
 assignees: ''

 ---

 ## Context/background